suyashdamle/DBMS_assignments/Integrated_Assignment_Management_WebVersion/README.md

 <h1>Integrated Assignment/ Quiz Schedule Management System- "UNLOAD-ME" </h1>
 <br>
 <h3>A very basic web app that provides the instructors and students of an institute a unified system to manage assignment - related tasks.</h3><br>
-<li>This project was motivated by the fact that in most institutes, the instructors have no idea of the extent of work - pressure on students due to other assignments whent they are giving out their own assignments/ declaring quizes</li><br>
+<li>This project was motivated by the fact that in most institutes, the instructors have no idea of the extent of work - pressure on students due to other assignments when they are giving their own assignments/ declaring quizzes</li><br>
 <li>Unload-Me gives an easy-to-use, interactive and intuitive interface to both the parties to manage the teaching in healthy way</li><br>
 <h4> Features : </h4>
     - Intuitive calendar - based GUI using <i>FullCalendar</i> plugin<br>